nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-accessing-child-properties.md

 ``` javascript
 const Button = (props) => <button>{props.children}</button>
 ```
-We're going to save that and there in the browser, we can see that we've created an HTML button, and we've allowed that in our HTML, or text content of react to pass through.
+We're going to save that and there in the browser, we can see that we've created an HTML `<button>`, and we've allowed that in our HTML, or text content of react to pass through.

 I also said we could access nested components, this time around, I'm going to create a `class` component, for no other reason other than to illustrate it a little bit differently.